panda3d/panda3d-docs/programming/internal-structures/other-manipulation/writing-models-to-disk.rst

-You can load files of these formats, as well as :ref:`any other supported format <model-export>`, using the :ref:`loader.loadModel <scene-graph-manipulations>` interface.
+You can load files of these formats, as well as :ref:`any other supported format <model-export>`, using the :ref:`loader.loadModel <model-files>` interface.
 Any file types other than ``.bam`` or ``.egg`` will be automatically converted at runtime, exactly as if you had run the appropriate command-line conversion tool first.

 The Bam Interface
 -----------------